01-edu/public/subjects/ascii-art.en.md

 Ascii-art consists on receiving a `string` has an argument and outputting the `string` in a graphic representation of ASCII.

+- This project should handle numbers, letters, spaces, special characters and `\n`.
+- Take a look on the ASCII manual.

 This project will help you learn about :

 - Client utilities.